CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: Evaluation

-\myparagraph{Workloads.} We use four real-world LLM inference datasets: OpenR1-Math-220K~\cite{open-r1}, Dolphin-r1~\cite{dophin}, OpenThoughts-114k-math~\cite{OpenThoughts-114k-math} and LongBench~\cite{bai2024longbench}.
-All of these datasets are used for evaluating the performance of LLM inference on long sequences.
-The details about the traces are shown in Table~\ref{tab:traces}.
+\myparagraph{Workloads.} We use three real-world LLM inference datasets: OpenR1-Math-220K~\cite{open-r1}, OpenThoughts-114k-math~\cite{OpenThoughts-114k-math}, Dolphin-r1~\cite{dophin}.
+All of these datasets are used for evaluating the performance of LLM inference on long context.
+The details about the traces are shown in Table~\ref{tab:traces}. \REVISE{ Further, to evaluate the short context scenario, we add an additional trace, Dolphin-short, which shortens each text entry in Dolphin-r1 to 1/10 of its original length.}